Tomato Bisque

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-This comforting, hearty Tomato Bisque soup recipe is full of nutrition and rich flavor.
+This comforting, hearty, big-batch Tomato Bisque soup recipe is full of nutrition and rich flavor.
 I’ve made (and frozen) this soup for my own family well over 100 times over the years!
-I can assure you it will win over kids and adults alike, especially with a grilled cheese on the side for dipping.
+I can assure you it will win over kids and adults alike, especially with homemade croutons on top and a grilled cheese on the side for dipping.

 About This Recipe